pangeo-data/pangeo-cmip6-cloud/docs/licensing_citation.rst

     Authors (Publication Year).
 Title.
 Version YYYYMMDD Earth System Grid Federation. doi.

     `Here <https://cera-www.dkrz.de/WDCC/ui/cerasearch/cmip6?input=CMIP6.CMIP.NOAA-GFDL.GFDL-ESM4>`_ is an example of the citation landing page

+.. seealso:: `CMIP6 Terms of use <https://pcmdi.llnl.gov/CMIP6/TermsOfUse/TermsOfUse6-1.html>`_ to appropriately cite the CMIP6 data.

 3. Cite, as appropriate, one or more of the CMIP6 GMD special issue articles